-A haven of wildlife and nature's secrets, the Villa Maya sits on the shores of Petenchel and Monifata about 45 minutes from the Tikal National Park.
+A haven of wildlife and nature's secrets, the Villa Maya sits on the shores of Petenchel and Monifata about 45 minutes from the Tikal National Park, the hotel is located in a vast natural private reserve, and the shores of Petenchel and Monifata lagoos, where a wide variety of birds inhabit, as well as unique flowers and trees.
 The huge private reserve plays host to the villa's 56 rooms, which are designed to offer the most modern living conditions while still keeping to the rustic, pleasant side of adventure getaways.
 This means there are no televisions or phones in the rooms.
 Friendly service goes hand in hand with tasty local and international dishes utilizing ingredients from the region.
 This beautiful environment features monkeys, deer, birds and insects of all sorts, for guests are practically left to play in the jungle.
 Roam the lagoons, swim in the pool, and simply discover Villa Maya.

 The San Ignacio Resort Hotel is a premier full-service Belize resort, located in the Cayo district.
 The hotel boasts first-class amenities and accommodations for those seeking to relax and enjoy a beautiful tropical resort, yet offers nearby adventure for those wanting to explore Belize.
 This luxury San Ignacio Belize hotel is centrally located for adventure tours to nearby archaeological parks, caves and nature reserves and boasts views of rainforest and wildlife from each of its guest rooms.
 The San Ignacio Resort Hotel offers 24 Luxury rooms and suites that offer hillside, garden, and rainforest views.
 The accommodations are designed with exotic local art and also, furnishings made from Belizean hardwood and sustainable mahogany.
 The rooms provide guests with first-class amenities and services that embody a new era of Luxury.